'Champagne and advice': What Lotto offers instant millionaire winners

-The Lotto jackpot is up to a staggering $38 million - the largest prize pool this year and the sixth-largest in Lotto NZ history.
+Tonight’s Lotto Powerball jackpot is up to a staggering $38 million - the largest prize pool this year and the sixth-largest in Lotto NZ history.

-The high jackpot is expected to attract more occasional players in addition to regulars, ensuring Lotto counters and online sales through MyLotto will be busy up to the cutoff at 7.30pm on Saturday.
+The high jackpot is expected to attract more occasional players in addition to regulars, ensuring Lotto counters and online sales through MyLotto will be busy up to the cutoff at 7.30pm.

+Lotto’s Genna Duff told Newshub that during the past couple of weeks, they have been seeing less of a demand than they normally would at this level.

+“We would probably put that down to a range of factors, but the cost of living would be one of those things.”

-Despite the high-stakes pool, it’s nowhere near the two $50m jackpots seen in 2020.
+Tonight’s jackpot is nowhere near the two $50m wins seen in 2020.

 Under the game rules, the Powerball jackpot cannot go above $50m or run longer than 52 games - so when it does it’s a “must be won” draw.